Cooking Gorgeous

 Recipe Tips From the Chef

 • Keep the dough soft and slightly sticky.
-A dry dough will make the naan less fluffy.
+A stiff, dry dough will not give you a fluffy naan, so resist adding extra flour.

-• Keep the dough balls covered while shaping each naan so they don’t dry out.
+• Keep the dough balls covered while you shape each naan so they don’t dry out.

-• If you want to make the dough earlier in the day, reduce the yeast to ¼ teaspoon and keep the covered dough in the fridge until needed.
+• To make the dough earlier in the day, reduce the yeast to ¼ teaspoon and keep the covered dough in the fridge until you need it.

 What To Serve With Peshwari Naan

-Serve it with rich curries such as Dal Palak (Spinach Dal), Creamy Chicken Korma, and Butternut Squash and Chickpea Curry.
-It also works beautifully with spicy grilled dishes such as Spicy Tandoori Chicken and Hyderabadi Mutton Biryani.
+Serve it with rich curries such as Dal Palak (Spinach Dal), Creamy Chicken Korma, Chicken Handi and Butternut Squash Curry with Chickpeas.
+It holds up to spicy grilled food as well, so it is good alongside Spicy Tandoori Chicken, Lamb Shish Kebab and Hyderabadi Mutton Biryani.

-For a lighter meal, serve it with Mushroom Rice - Mushroom Pilau, Crispy Onion Bhaji (Pakora), and a bowl of Onion Raita or mint raita.
-The cooling yogurt and fresh salad balance the sweet naan and any spicy dishes on the table.
+For a lighter plate, put it with Mushroom Rice, Crispy Onion Bhaji (Pakora), Indian Chickpea Salad (Chana Salad) and a bowl of Onion Raita.
+The cool yogurt and the salad give you somewhere to go between mouthfuls of the sweet bread.

-Let the naan cool to room temperature before storing it.
-Place the naan in an airtight container or wrap it in foil, then keep it in the fridge for up to 3 days.
+Let the naan cool to room temperature before you store it.
+Put them in an airtight container or wrap them in foil, and they keep in the fridge for up to 3 days.

-To reheat Peshwari naan in a pan, warm a skillet over medium heat and heat each naan for 30 to 60 seconds on each side.
-You can also reheat it in the oven.
-Wrap the naan in foil and warm it at 350°F or 175°C for about 10 minutes.
+Warm them in a skillet over medium heat for 30 to 60 seconds on each side, or wrap them in foil and heat them at 175° C - 350° F for about 10 minutes.

 Recipe FAQs

-How do I know when my naan is perfectly cooked?
+How do I know when my naan is cooked?

 Can I use whole wheat flour for Peshwari Naan?